tnbouma/InformaticaF1DB/README.txt

 --------- IMPORTANT --------------

 It is highly recommended to run "main.py" in the terminal in full screen!
+(On a machine running Windows)

------ CROSS PLATFORM ------
+----- SUPPORTED PLATFORMS ------

 Available on:
 - Windows (Developed and Tested on Windows 11) -->	All Features